 The purpose of the Bachelor of Science Criminal Justice Program is to expand students’ critical and analytical thinking skills, advance students’ ability to communicate complex data, both verbally and written, and prepare students for higher-level positions within the criminal justice sector, or gain admission to graduate-level programs.

-If you are interested in criminal justice, let Florida National University answer any questions you may have.
+If you are interested in nursing, let Florida National University answer any questions you may have.
 Contact us today to learn more about our Criminal Justice degree programs.